-My name is Tara Russo and I help children and young people to shine, feel happier, have greater confidence, be more resilient, more confident and more focused by teaching them mindful techniques to help them cope with the stresses and strains of modern life.
+My name is Tara Russo and I help connect children and young people to confidence, to feel happier, to manage their behaviour, to be more resilient and more focused by teaching them mindful techniques including meditation, to help them cope with the stresses and strains of modern life.
 And a happy, contented child = a happy, contented parent/carer/teacher.

-I am a Connected Kids™ tutor, have 25+ years of experience as a teacher, and use mindfulness and meditation to enable children and young people to enter a state of wakeful and relaxed attention known as the Alpha state.
+I am a Connected Kids™ trainer, have 25+ years of experience as a teacher, and use mindfulness and meditation to enable children and young people to lead a happier life.
 I hold 1-2-1 sessions in person and online which are tailored to the individual needs of your child, group sessions and create bespoke programs for schools, groups and associations.
+I also train adults to teach children mindfulness and meditation.
+For more details of adult training workshops click here

-Let me present some benefits of meditation and mindfulness for children and young people.
+Benefits of meditation and mindfulness for children and young people

 Both meditation and mindfulness:

-- encourage positivity – teaching children to let go of negative thoughts and process negative emotions so that they can face normal aspects of life more easily, eg studying or sitting exams without being overwhelmed by fear and anxiety
+- encourage positivity – teaching children how to process negative emotions and let go of negative thoughts and so that they can face regular aspects of life more easily, e.g. studying or sitting exams without being overwhelmed by fear and anxiety

 What is mindfulness?